 Cabbage is one of those unsung heroes in the kitchen.
 You might not think too much about it, but it can be one of the most versatile veggies in your arsenal.
-From traditional slaws and salads to Indian-inspired curries to fermented foods like sauerkraut and kimchi, we predict you'll be eating cabbage all winter long.
+From traditional slaws and salads to Indian-inspired curries and fermented foods like sauerkraut and kimchi, we predict you'll be eating a lot of cabbage.

 This classic cabbage recipe is usually reserved for weekends, since it can take a while to assemble them.
 Luckily, this streamlined version is much faster and just as satisfying.

 A bit of bacon fat transforms a simple pot of braised cabbage into something salty, savory, and that doesn't need much more than cornbread to call it dinner.